-is a novel written by Andrew Weir, previously the author of the completed webcomic Casey and Andy
+is a novel written by Andrew Weir, previously the author of the short story "The Egg", the completed webcomic Casey and Andy

 and the uncompleted webcomic Cheshire Crossing